awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 **To configure your external MySQL database and your Aurora MySQL DB cluster for encrypted replication**

 1. Ensure that you are prepared for encrypted replication:
-   + If you don't have SSL enabled on the external MySQL master database and don't have a client key and client certificate prepared, enable SSL on the MySQL database server and generate the required client key and client certificate\.
+   + If you don't have SSL enabled on the external MySQL primary database and don't have a client key and client certificate prepared, enable SSL on the MySQL database server and generate the required client key and client certificate\.
-   + If SSL is enabled on the external master, supply a client key and certificate for the Aurora MySQL DB cluster\.
+   + If SSL is enabled on the external primary, supply a client key and certificate for the Aurora MySQL DB cluster\.
 If you don't have these, generate a new key and certificate for the Aurora MySQL DB cluster\.
-To sign the client certificate, you must have the certificate authority key that you used to configure SSL on the external MySQL master database\.
+To sign the client certificate, you must have the certificate authority key that you used to configure SSL on the external MySQL primary database\.

    For more information, see [ Creating SSL certificates and keys using openssl](https://dev.mysql.com/doc/refman/5.6/en/creating-ssl-files-using-openssl.html) in the MySQL documentation\.

    You need the certificate authority certificate, the client key, and the client certificate\.

-1. Connect to the Aurora MySQL DB cluster as the master user using SSL\.
+1. Connect to the Aurora MySQL DB cluster as the primary user using SSL\.

    For information about connecting to an Aurora MySQL DB cluster with SSL, see [Using SSL/TLS with Aurora MySQL DB clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.